 PSAT/NMSQT and PSSS

 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is a standardized test administered by schools that gives students firsthand practice for the SAT and tests critical reading, math and writing skills.
-(U.S. citizen students in the 11th grade who take the PSAT/NMSQT are also eligible for National Merit scholarship programs.)
-All students who take the PSAT/NMSQT can gain access to college and career planning tools.
+The PSAT/NMSQT is designed to uncover opportunities for growth and provide targeted feedback to help students improve their skills.
+Scores are not sent to colleges.

 This test is typically administered by secondary schools.
 Online registration for the PSAT/NMSQT is not available.
 If you’re not sure whether your school administers the PSAT/NMSQT, speak with your university counselor or another official at your school to find out.
 If your school has not administered the PSAT/NMSQT in the past, ask them to email us at firstname.lastname@example.org.
 Learn more about the PSAT/NMSQT.

 The Preliminary SAT Scoring Service (PSSS) offers the same benefits of the PSAT/NMSQT.
-It measures critical reading, mathematics and writing skills using the predisclosed 2011 PSAT/NMSQT Saturday test form.
+It measures critical reading, mathematics and writing skills using the predisclosed 2013 PSAT/NMSQT Saturday test form.
 The only difference between the PSSS and the PSAT/NMSQT is that PSSS scores will not be eligible for the National Merit Scholarship.

-It is recommended that students in the 11th grade who are U.S. citizens take the PSAT/NMSQT, and students who took the 2011 Saturday PSAT/NMSQT should not take the PSSS.
+It is recommended that students in the 11th grade who are U.S. citizens take the PSAT/NMSQT, and students who took the 2013 Saturday PSAT/NMSQT should not take the PSSS.